berkeley-cs61as/markdown-courseware/textbook/chapter06 0.2 - More Practice with Scheme/section05 Booleans, Predicates, and Special Forms.md

-## True and false
+## True and False

-Sometimes, we want to express _conditionals_--that is the ability to act based on the results of a test.
+Sometimes, we want to express _conditionals_&mdash;that is, the ability to act based on the results of a test.
 For example, "If we're out of milk, then go to the store.
 Else, add milk to our cereal and enjoy."

 In order to do the above, we have to have some idea of true and false.
-Scheme has 2 boolean values, #t and #f:
+Racket has two boolean values, `#t` and `#f`:

     > (= 1 1)